listerily/memedit/README.md

 # memedit
-Simple linux tool helps you viewing and editing other process' memory.
+Simple linux tool helps you viewing and editing other process's memory.